|Award name||Grantor||Date granted|

 Not every case is going to work out in a client's favor.
 But, I can say without reservation, the best possible outcome in a case will come to pass if Mr. Kagay is on your side.
 Whether it is an appeal that you have, or just setting the case up so that you are going to succeed at the litigation stage, his involvement is worth the investment.

-Scott McMillan, Business Attorney
+Scott McMillan, Bankruptcy and debt Attorney

 Relationship: Worked together on matter